Meta Pixel

 Basic Instructions for Blocking Crochet

-❣️These are the same tools you used for the crochet gauge swatch.
+(Yes, these are the same tools you used for your gauge swatch—look at you being prepared. 😉)

-1. Fill the sink with lukewarm water and add a small amount of wool wash or mild detergent.
+1. Fill a sink/basin with lukewarm water and a little wool wash.

-2. Gently immerse your crochet project in the water, ensuring it is fully saturated.
+2. Gently immerse your crochet project and let it soak 15–20 minutes.

-6. Prepare your blocking boards or mats by aligning them on a flat surface.
+5. Lay out your blocking mats on a flat surface.

 Caution When Blocking